foundry-vtt-community/wiki.js/development/guides/Tabs-and-Templates/Tabs-in-AppV2.md

   }
 ```

-This construction can be automated somwhat and you may wish to delegate this to a `\_getTabs` method.
+This construction can be automated somewhat and you may wish to delegate this to a `\_getTabs` method.

 ```js
   async _prepareContext(options) {